canonical/discourse-k8s-operator/docs/tutorial.md

 * A laptop or desktop running Ubuntu (or you can use a VM).
 * Juju and [Microk8s](https://juju.is/docs/olm/microk8s) installed.
 We’ll also want to make sure the ingress add-on is enabled, which we can do by running `microk8s enable ingress`.

+## Steps

+### Set up environment

+To easily clean up the resources and separate your workload from the contents of this tutorial, set up a new Juju model named `discourse`:

+```
+juju add-model discourse
+```

-## Deploy this charm
+### Deploy this charm

 Discourse requires connections to PostgreSQL and Redis, so those will be deployed too and related to the Discourse charm.
 For more information, see the [Charm Architecture](https://charmhub.io/discourse-k8s/docs/charm-architecture).

 > NOTE: Discourse requires PostgreSQL extensions to be available in the relation.

-All the above charms will the deployed in a new model named `discourse`:

-```
-juju add-model discourse
-```

 Deploy the charms:
 ```